particle-iot/docs/src/content/tutorials/asset-tracking/setup.md

 ### Add device to product

-**TODO: This section will be replaced with using [setup.particle.io](https://setup.particle.io) which will do this step automatically.**

 Select your Asset Tracker product and then the **Devices** icon.
 Click the **Add Devices** then **Add One Device**.
 Copy and paste the Device ID (24-character hex).
 You could also type the serial number in this box.

 Adding the device to your product will automatically add the SIM card to the product as well.